-Tooth pain can result from a variety of issues in the mouth, making it extremely important to work closely with Dr. Dyras or Dr. Hutcheson to determine the exact cause of it.
-Dr. Dyras or Hutcheson may perform a comprehensive examination of your mouth to ensure the source of your pain is correctly diagnosed.
+Tooth pain can result from a variety of issues in the mouth, making it extremely important to work closely with Dr. Dyras, Dr. Hutcheson or Dr. Zaluski to determine the exact cause of it.
+Dr. Dyras, Dr. Hutcheson or Dr. Zaluski may perform a comprehensive examination of your mouth to ensure the source of your pain is correctly diagnosed.

 One common cause of tooth pain is a cavity, which is a breakdown of tooth material due to plaque and bacteria buildup.
 In these cases, the protective enamel of the tooth decays and exposes the more sensitive inner portion, which can result in painful sensations.